AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 - "*pp*": "*!pp[ (osuUserId:=NUMBERS/osuUserName:=('TEXT'/TEXT))]*" (everyone) - Get general account information (pp, rank, country, ...) of the account or of the given osu! player
 - "*requests*": "*osuBeatmapUrl[ comment]*" (everyone) - Request a beatmap requests using an osu!
 URL and optional comment
 - "*requests*": "*!osuRequests[( on/ off)[ message:=('TEXT'/TEXT)]]*" (get=everyone on/off=mod) - Get if beatmap requests are currently enabled and with which demands if there are any, Turn beatmap requests on or off with an optional message
-- "*requests*": "*!osuRequests set option:=TEXT optionValue:=('TEXT'/TEXT)*" (mod) - Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin)
+- "*requests*": "*!osuRequests set option:=TEXT optionValue:=('TEXT'/TEXT)*" (mod) - Set beatmap demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, enabled, lengthInMinMax, lengthInMinMin, message, redeemId, starMax, starMin)
-- "*requests*": "*!osuRequests unset option:=TEXT*" (mod) - Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, lengthInMinMax, lengthInMinMin, messageOff, messageOn, redeemId, starMax, starMin) back to their default value
+- "*requests*": "*!osuRequests unset option:=TEXT*" (mod) - Reset beatmap request demands/options (arMax, arMin, csMax, csMin, detailed, detailedIrc, enabled, lengthInMinMax, lengthInMinMin, message, redeemId, starMax, starMin) back to their default value
 - "*rp*": "*!rp[ (osuUserId:=NUMBERS/osuUserName:=('TEXT'/TEXT))]*" (everyone) - Get the most recent play of the account or of the given osu! player
 - "*score*": "*!score osuUserName:=('TEXT'/TEXT)*" (everyone) - Get the top score of the given osu! player on the most recently mentioned map in chat (from a beatmap request, rp, np)